 Top tip - You can build tables without a dimension, meaning you essentially just have a totals row.

-If your page is still chart heavy, consider splitting your dashboard across multiple pages.
+If your page is still chart-heavy, consider splitting your dashboard across multiple pages.
 While the report as a whole will still contain the same information, there will be fewer queries per page they will load faster.

 2. Tweak Data Freshness

-When you first open a page of your Data Studio dashboard, a query is made to your data source and information is returned.
+When you first open a page of your Data Studio dashboard, a query is made to your data source, and information is returned.
 If you close your dashboard and revisit it later that day, another query is made.

 If your data doesn’t update very often, or if your report is solely focussed on data that’s in the past, these frequent queries are a little unnecessary.
 We can avoid these process-heavy queries by relying on the browser’s cache.

-Caching is where your browser makes a local copy of information, so it can be viewed again without having to make a call to the information source.
+Caching is where your browser makes a local copy of the information, so it can be viewed again without having to make a call to the information source.
 This is why you might sometimes see old versions of a website, despite there being a server-side update.